 Page 17 of the short comic book story 'Sheba the Great' written and illustrated by Von Allan

 So, there you have it!
 I hope you enjoyed reading it as much as I did writing and illustrating it!
 And don’t forget to visit the rest of my archives.
 There are a number of other short stories that you can read for free right here.
-And my long-form comics project, “Wolf’s Head,” will also be debuting as an ongoing webcomic very soon!
-If you’d like to keep up to date with all of my art and comics, you can sign up for my mailing list.
 Thanks!

 Short Story - The Street